iexel/fontus/README.md

 After importing the three Maven projects to Eclipse:
  - Change the encoding to `UTF-8` in the properties of localisation files (`messages_ru.properties` and `messages.properties`).
 Spring MVC is configured to read these files in `UTF-8`.
- - Exclude the content of the `fontus-web/src/main/webapp/resources/js/libs/` directory from JavaScript validation: In the `fontus-web` project properties select `JavaScript` > `Include Path`, click the `Source` tab, select the `Excluded` node, press `Edit...` button, and add the directory into the `Exclussion pattern` section.
+ - Exclude the content of the `fontus-web/src/main/webapp/resources/js/libs/` directory from JavaScript validation: In the `fontus-web` project properties select `JavaScript` > `Include Path`, click the `Source` tab, select the `Excluded` node, press `Edit...` button, and add the directory into the `Exclussion patterns` section.

-###Screenshot
+###Screenshots

 ![alt text](screenshot.png "Screenshot")